roikonen/scalablemodeling/README.md

 decisions and produce outputs.

 **Events are anchored in time but act in space** – Events are fixed to the moment they are created, carrying an immutable snapshot of information.
-As they traverse the system, they move between services and may even be replicated.
+As they traverse the system, they move between services and may also be replicated.

 {% include youtube.html id="eThvtU0S7kE" %}

-So, instead of focusing too much on the **space** between services, consider the **flow of events** and how they evolve over **time**.
+So, instead of focusing too much on the **space** between services, consider the **flow of events** and how services evolve over **time**.

 The **immutability of events** contributes significantly to scalability, particularly in event-driven architectures.